RIDE THE TOUR FEBRUARY 2-10, 2019. SUFFER SO THOSE AFFECTED BY PARKINSON'S DON'T HAVE TO.

 - One of the easiest ways to stay motivated is to get others invested in your Suffering - Tell your family, your friends, your work colleagues, your local plumber and your pets that you’re taking on the Tour of Sufferlandria.
 You won’t want to disappoint them by backing out.
 By the same token, raising money for a worthy cause like the Davis Phinney Foundation is another excellent way to take some of the focus off your own Suffering and get you focused on helping those living with Parkinson’s disease.
 Here’s a reminder of where you can set up your donation.

 - Another reason to raise money for the Davis Phinney Foundation (aside from all the good karma) is our prize list.
 As you ride along, think about which of the awesome prizes on our main prize list you’d enjoy the most.
 Can you see yourself climbing the storied peaks of The Pyrenees on the Col Collective Tour de France Cycling Tour?
 Crushing the competition on your new Bianchi Aria Carbon Road Bike?
 Or suffering it out on a brand new Wattbike Atom or Wahoo Fitness KICKR Ultimate Wahooligan Bundle?
 Remember that every $10 you raise gets you an extra entry in the grand prize draw, so the more you donate, the more chances you have to win!
-See the complete prize list on page 11!
+See the complete prize list here

 - The easiest way to raise an amount of money that will earn you the respect of your fellow Sufferlandrians and soon-to-be Sufferlandrians is to let as many people as possible know about your quest.
 You’ll be able to find the Tour’s official Facebook page here, and you can interact with us on Twitter by using #tos2019 and directing your tweets to @TheSufferfest.
 You can also make yourself a totally awesome Tour of Sufferlandria race number by going here.
 Use it as your avatar on social media to let all Couchlandrians know that you are racing for honour, glory and victory.